 - Which team member is working on each task

-- When tasks start and finish
+- When activities start and finish

 - How tasks group together, overlap and link with each other

-- Task dependencies, milestones and the critical path of your project
+- The critical path of the project

 - The finish date of the project